tessaSAC/culture-handbook/culture.md

 In short we aim to create an environment where everyone is not just heard but listened to.

 ## Empathy
-Of course when you have a whole group of passionate smart driven people you could easily imagine meetings as shouting matches.
+Of course when you have a whole group of passionate, smart and driven people you could easily imagine meetings as shouting matches.
 This is why we have a strong focus on finding not just passionate people, but empathetic as well.
 People that will care to have their opinions, but also is open for those of others.

 ## Disagree and commit
 Designing by committee shortly put doesn't work.
 People have different skillsets and different responsibilities.
 We're not aiming to create a unanimous culture.
 But a culture where everyone knows when and how to give measured feedback.
 Where they don't just get a chance to speak their mind to someone who has already made up theirs, but where they are actually listened to.
 We find that when you succeed in that, then you can get a team to back ideas, even when it isn't their own.
 We all care and share.
 Then a decision is made and we move forward in unison.